byteofsoren/MBTI16PersonalitesLaTeX/README.md

 # MBTI16PersonalitesLaTeX
-This package for LaTeX is used to generate the personalty type gauges found on 16personalties.com in a LaTeX document.
+This package for LaTeX is used to generate the personalty type gauges found on 16personalties.com (not affiliated) in a LaTeX document.

 # How to use
 To use the package `\usepackage{MBTI16P}`.